International Paper (IP)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 International Paper historically did a mediocre job investing in profitable growth initiatives.
-Its five-year average ROIC was 5.8%, somewhat low compared to the best industrials companies that consistently pump out 20%+.
+Its five-year average ROIC was 3.9%, lower than the typical cost of capital (how much it costs to raise money) for industrials companies.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, International Paper’s ROIC has decreased significantly over the last few years.
+Over the last few years, International Paper’s ROIC has unfortunately decreased significantly.
 Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

-12. Key Takeaways from International Paper’s Q3 Results
+12. Key Takeaways from International Paper’s Q4 Results

 13. Is Now The Time To Buy International Paper?

 We see the value of companies helping their customers, but in the case of International Paper, we’re out.
-First off, its revenue growth was weak over the last five years.
+To kick things off, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
 And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its diminishing returns show management's prior bets haven't worked out.
-On top of that, its declining EPS over the last five years makes it a less attractive asset to the public markets.
+On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

-International Paper’s P/E ratio based on the next 12 months is 22.1x.
-This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
+International Paper’s P/E ratio based on the next 12 months is 23.1x.
+While this valuation is fair, the upside isn’t great compared to the potential downside.
 There are better stocks to buy right now.